 Many unstructured learning and professional development activities may already exist within your organization or within professional associations to which you already belong.
 The AICPA began offering unstructured learning and professional development activities designed specifically for credential holders in 2017.

-Yes, unstructured learning and professional development activities are available through the AICPA in 2017.
+Yes.
+Unstructured learning and professional development activities are available through the AICPA.

-No, the changes to the requirements do not increase the likelihood of an audit.
-Up to 10% of credential holders will still be audited each year.
+No. The changes to the requirements do not increase the likelihood of an audit.
+Up to 10% of ABV, CFF, CITP and PFS credential holders will still be audited each year.
+The audit process for the CEIV credential will fall under the parameters of the CEIV Quality Monitoring Program.

+Yes.
 If a learning or professional development activity is relevant to more than one credential, an activity may be used to meet both credential renewal requirements.
+And if it is CPE, it may also be used to meet your CPA license requirements.